ShallweXiaowei/Earning_Calendar/README.md

 # Earning_Calendar
-This module is used to scarp earning information from Both yahoo and nasdaq
+This module is used to scarp earning information from both yahoo and nasdaq